steve-krisjanovs/docker-term/readme.md

 By taking an old-school approach with a modern twist (e.g. VTxxx telnet/ssh applications hosted in a docker container) my goal is for developers to truly achieve create code that is *write once / run anywhere* (so long as the device has decent VT escape sequence support!).

 By forking and customizing this container to your needs, you can create any console-based application in any language to your liking (presently this container supports node.js/typescript, .net core, and python) and then expose that application via both telnet (port 10023:23) and ssh (port 10022:22) without having to fuss with coding your own TCP server socket layer plumbing.
-Why reinvent the wheel when linux has mature remote shell capabilities via openssh and telnetd :) Containering solutions such as this only seemed natural.
+Why reinvent the wheel when linux has mature remote shell capabilities via openssh and telnetd :) Containerizing solutions such as this only seemed natural.

 So long as you have a device that can connect via SSH or Telnet, I hope this containerized solution solves some needs for you!

-Some sample use cases including but not limited to:

-* Inventories / Cycle Counts
-* Warehouse Management Systems (shipping/receiving/pick/pack/putaway/etc.)
-* Item inquiries (e.g. scan a barcode to inquire price/UOM/description/quantity on-hand/etc.)
-* EDI outbound scanning (e.g. ASC X12 856 + MH10 labels)
-* Gate checkout / theft prevention

 # Technical details